 It’s not 1900 anymore; people don’t spend 60 years in one job with a gift of a gold watch upon retirement.
 Our students are seeking to improve their lives, increase their employment options or to study for a new career entirely.
 Some people simply choose to study areas they’ve always wanted to know more about.
 It’s a flexible and affordable way to study

 You can get a real education online.
-Many of Open Colleges' courses are nationally recognised by the Australian Qualifications Framework and it’s now even possible to study a select number of TAFE courses online in a flexible way.
+Many of Open Colleges' courses are nationally recognised by the Australian Qualifications Framework and it’s now even possible to study a select number of North Coast TAFE courses online in a flexible way.

 Education has changed.
 Create your personal study program today with Open Colleges.